 - How it can be treated.

-Hyperpigmentation on the face can take on different forms, including age spots, melasma, and post-inflammatory hyperpigmentation.
-Age spots are brownish spots that appear on the face as a result of sun exposure.
-Melasma is a type of hyperpigmentation that is often caused by hormonal fluctuations, such as during pregnancy.
+Hyperpigmentation on the face manifests as three distinct conditions: age spots, melasma, and post-inflammatory hyperpigmentation.
+Age spots are brownish spots that develop on the face because of sun exposure.
+Melasma represents a specific hyperpigmentation condition that develops due to hormonal changes, especially in pregnant women.

 What Causes Hyperpigmentation?